Aloe Vera Planting and Growing Tips

 As a kid I remember my grandmother screeching from an occasional but always painful burn to the fingers from a hot stove.
 Yet she instantly knew what to do to end her misery: reach for a leaf from the aloe vera plant growing on her kitchen windowsill.

-After popping off a thick lower leaf, she would rub the broken end over her burn, coating it with the sticky gel inside—then remind us kids what wonderful healing powers her little plant held.
+After popping off a thick lower leaf (Tip: How to cut an aloe leaf), she would rub the broken end over her burn, coating it with the sticky gel inside—then remind us kids what wonderful healing powers her little plant held.

 How to Grow and Use Aloe Vera 01:38